gigadoge1/3D-cube/README.md

 It's not very neat and there's not much explanation but yeah.

 # How can the 2D rotation matrix be derived
 Well if you look it up you'll probably see a different method used than what I'll be explaining here.
-The method I'm going to be explaining is the one I learnt from a book I had read(SMP advance mathematics, it's a really old book I got from my school library).
+The method I'm going to be explaining is the one I learnt from a book I had read(SMP advanced mathematics, it's a really old book I got from my school library).
 So when you have any normal set of coordinates, say (x, y) in a unit circle, you can write it in the form of a matrix being multiplied by a vector.
 [1  0] [x]
 [0  1] [y]
 This is also called an identity matrix.
 Upon expanding it, it will give you the same x and y coordinates as before.
 Now you can also write it in another form: